 This memorandum is to provide guidance to licensed long-term care facilities on the implementation of the Order of the Commissioner of Public Health Regarding Control of COVID-19 in Long-Term Care Facilities, issued on June 14, 2021.
-This memorandum replaces the guidance issued on July 12, 2021 and provides updates on how DPH will determine when an admissions freeze may be imposed.
+This memorandum replaces the guidance issued on January 27, 2022 and provides updates to the factors for which the Department may impose an admissions freeze based upon changes to Department long-term care surveillance testing guidance that was issued on June 10, 2022 and effective July 1, 2022.